OwenAtConestoga/Radar-System/README.md

    - Upload the sketch to the Arduino using the Arduino IDE.

 3. **Run Visualization**:
-   - Use the visualization script to render the radar display on your computer.
    - Ensure the Arduino is connected via USB and configured for serial communication.

 ---